kcsaff/getkey/README.rst

 ::

-   pip install readchar
+   pip install getkey

-The :code:`readchar` library is compatible with python 2.6, 2.7, 3.2 and 3.3.
+The :code:`getkey` library is compatible with python 2.6, 2.7, 3.2 and 3.3.

 Usage
 -----